 Data velocity, variety, and volume

-With Azure Data Explorer, you can ingest terabytes of data in minutes in batch or streaming mode.
+With Azure Data Explorer, you can ingest terabytes of data in minutes via queued ingestion or streaming ingestion.
 You can query petabytes of data, with results returned within milliseconds to seconds.
 Azure Data Explorer provides high velocity (millions of events per second), low latency (seconds), and linear scale ingestion of raw data.
 Ingest your data in different formats and structures, flowing from various pipelines and sources.